HyeonjunSim/pi-top-battery-status/README.md

   touch gtk_battery.c

   make

+To uninstall this program, edit /home/pi/.config/lxsession/LXDE-pi/autostart (remove line calling gtk_battery)

-Please report any problems or suggestions to rene.richarz@bluewin.ch
+Please help to improve this program by reporting any problems or suggestions to rene.richarz@bluewin.ch